songexile/TuneLog/README.md

 The app uses the Spotify API and retrieves the users OAuth 2.0 token to retrieve and display Spotify statistics, such as Top Songs, Top Artists, etc.

 ## Setup
-1. In order to set up the app, clone the repository and run:
+1. In order to set up the app and install all dependencies, clone the repository and run:
 ### ``yarn install``

 2. You can then start the app by running: